Faculty Advisor Resources

 Faculty advisors are assigned to the following students:

-- All students in degree programs who have completed two semesters at the college.
+- Most students in degree programs who have completed one or two semesters at the college.

 - All students in certificate programs who have completed one semester at the college.

 - All BSN, HCM, ECHO, and DMS students

 Faculty Advisor Responsibilities

 All full-time Trocaire College faculty are responsible for advising students each semester.
 Full time faculty are required to have three (3) office hours weekly during which they are available for individual conferences and advisement.
 (Collective Bargaining Agreement, Article XIX, Section E).
 Newly hired faculty are not assigned advisees until they complete one full semester at the college and participate in New Faculty Advisor training.
 The Director of the Advisement & Student Service Center is responsible for assigning student advisees to faculty advisors each semester.
 Finalized advisee lists will be provided to faculty advisors each semester following the add/drop deadline.